theodi/bimble/README.md

 branch called `update-dependencies-{date}`.
 If `GITHUB_OAUTH_TOKEN` is set in `.env`, a pull request will be automatically opened (see below).

+Currently, the best way to run it is probably to set up cron jobs to run the above command for each of your repositories.
+The branch name has the date in, so it's probably best not to run more than once a day.

 Github OAuth Token
 ------------------